ydahal1/ydahal1/jokes.md

-What do you call a nervous javelin thrower?
-Shakespeare.
+How do you fix a damaged jack-o-lantern?
+You use a pumpkin patch.

 [
-Mon Mar 10 00:22:21 UTC 2025
+Tue Mar 11 00:25:40 UTC 2025
  ]